jayllo-c/tp/docs/DeveloperGuide.md

       **Expected:** Selected exam is deselected.
 Status message shows the exam deselected.
       <br><br>
     * **Test case (no exam selected):** `deselectExam`<br>
       **Expected:** No exam is deselected.
 Error message shown.
-No change in the address book.
+No change in the exams list.

 <br>